irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 1. Use a combination of visual, textual, and audio analysis tools to detect inconsistencies.

-### 4. AAR Guidance for this Lesson
+### 4. AAR Guidance for this Learning experience

-1. Conduct After-Action Reviews (AAR) after each major activity to capture lessons learned and reinforce key points.
+1. Conduct After-Action Reviews (AAR) after each major activity to capture learning experiences learned and reinforce key points.

-### Lesson Requirements
+### Learning experience Requirements

 #### Instructor Requirements

 An instructor must:

-1. Review the entire lesson plan for each lesson they will cover.
+1. Review the entire learning experience plan for each learning experience they will cover.
 2. Be able to obtain, access, and be familiar with the required material and equipment.
 3. Read and understand the referenced material.